mjpernot/cf-monitor/README.md

 # Classification (U)

 # Description:
-  This program is used to monitor the health of a ColdFusion application.
+  Used to monitor the health of a ColdFusion application.
 This includes checking for specific errors and initiating a recycle of the application.

 ###  This README file is broken down into the following sections: